Powerful Angular Accordion to Enhance Your UI

 Angular accordion listed under website features is JSON powered with different sectional layouts.

 This basic Angular accordion is set up to have multiple layouts.
 Each of which can be easily configured to apply in any group.
 The code is super simple as it’s akin to basic JavaScript class toggling.
 Not really much to it here, but can certainly be used as a component.
-The number of items on the far right is the amount of objects being piped into each group.
-Most importantly, this is JSON powered.
-Acquired via a conventional http GET.
+The number of items on the far right is the amount of objects being pushed into each group.

 Git Repo